ouspg/CompSec/README.md

 ```shell
 net use z: "\\kaappi\Virtuaalikoneet$"
 ```
-Drive should be mounted after giving correct credentials.
+The drive should be mounted after giving correct credentials.

-If the domain `kaappi` is not found, try to use following instead:
+If the domain `kaappi` is not found, try to use the following instead:
 ```shell
 net use z: "\\cifs.isi.oulu.fi\Virtuaalikoneet$"
 ```